tnmtvv/Gromov-delta-estimation/README.md

 # Gromov-delta-estimation
-A project provides various funtions for calculating Gromov delta-hyperbolicity on a user-iterm datasets.
+A project provides various functions for calculating Gromov delta-hyperbolicity on a user-item datasets.
 Current implementation works with [Amazon](https://jmcauley.ucsd.edu/data/amazon/) and [MovieLens](http://files.grouplens.org/datasets/movielens/) datasets.

+## Repo structure
+All variations of algos for calculating delta are located in `lib/source/algo` folder.
+`notebooks` folder contains useful jupiter notebooks for visualizing statistics and charting.
+`scripts` for running current configuration are in scripts folder.

 ## Positional arguments
 ```python